© Crown copyright 2019

 The herd basis is a special method of working out profits or losses which may be used by people who keep production livestock.
 If you use the herd basis you’ll need to keep records so that you can identify the figures to be used when applying the special rules.

 As a normal rule, farm animals are dealt with as trading stock.
 However, some farm animals – those which are kept by farmers not primarily for resale but for the sake of the products (for example, milk or eggs) or offspring (for example, lambs or piglets) which they produce – are in many ways more like capital assets of the farmer’s business.
 Tax law recognises this by giving farmers the option of dealing with such ‘production animals’ under the herd basis.
 It provides a set of rules whereby a herd or flock of production animals is excluded from trading stock and treated, in most but not all circumstances, like a capital asset.

 A farmer must elect for the herd basis, otherwise the animals are treated as trading stock.
 The election must specify the class of animals concerned and, once it’s been made, the herd basis must be used for as long as the farmer continues to keep animals of that class.
 The election has to be made soon after the farmer first starts keeping animals of that class, and then the herd basis applies to those animals from the outset.
 There’s a further opportunity to elect to use the herd basis if a herd or a substantial part of it (20% or more) is compulsorily slaughtered.

 The effect of electing for the herd basis

 Where a herd basis election is in force, the treatment for the purpose of calculating farming profits of the herd or herds covered by the election is governed by the special rules.
-Very briefly they are:
+Very briefly they’re:

-- the initial cost of the herd isn’t an allowable deduction, nor is the cost of any subsequent increase in herd size
+- the initial cost of the herd is not an allowable deduction, nor is the cost of any subsequent increase in herd size

 - the net cost of replacing animals in the herd (but not any element of improvement) is an allowable deduction